|

 the flats), although Thomas Laughlin Co. lists them in 3½" and

-surviving original prism on the
+copying the lone surviving original prism

-Charles W. Morgan, now at
+on the 1840s whaler Charles W. Morgan,

-crude, unlike the modern reproductions which have smooth, rounded
+crude, unlike the modern reproductions which have smooth, rounded base

-base edges and are of uniformly higher production quality.
+edges and are of uniformly higher production quality.
 Reproductions

 come in many beautiful but unauthentic colors which would be useless